thapussimon/python-games/README.md

-# python-games
+# python-games Project

-## This is a project for python game development
+## This is a project for python game development using pygame module and turtle